The nature lover’s guide to cybersecurity

-Imitation is readily acknowledged as the sincerest form of flattery—except among innovation purists.
-No one wants to be accused of copying others’ ideas, right?
+Imitation, it’s said, is the sincerest form of flattery.
+It is also antithetical to innovation, which is supposed to be entirely new.
+No one wants to be accused of plagiarism, right?
 Today, though, being a “copycat” is de rigueur if the source material comes from nature.

-Biomimetics, or, as it’s popularly known, “biomimicry,” is a fast-growing field in which researchers explore how animals, plants, humans, and even micro-organisms perform certain tasks, and then appropriate those biological designs to endow technologies with the same capabilities.
-Rather than re-invent the wheel, developers of medical treatments, agricultural products, military equipment, apparel, computers, and more are making improvements based on what already exists in the natural world.
+Biomemetics, or, as it’s popularly known, “biomimicry,” is a fast-growing field in which researchers explore how animals, plants, humans, and even micro-organisms perform certain tasks, and appropriate their designs to endow technologies with the same powers.
+Rather than re-invent the wheel, developers of medicine, agriculture, the military, fashion, computers and more are making improvements based on what already exists in the natural world.

 Bornean moths, for instance, protect themselves from birds by creating leaf tents.
 Using a similar principle, “data masking” shields sensitive personal information from unauthorized viewers by replacing it with phony data.

-Ants and bees work collaboratively to accomplish such tasks as building, defending, and repairing their nests and hives.
-Similarly, cyber security researchers are applying “swarm intelligence.”
-In one project, “digital ants” continually monitor systems for anomalies such as malware, and drop “markers” where unusual activity occurs, similar to the pheromonal markers ants place along paths to food.
-When the markers at a given location exceed a certain threshold, an alarm is triggered.
+Ants and bees work collaboratively to accomplish such tasks as hive or nest building, defense, and repair.
+Cybersecurity researchers apply “swarm intelligence” in various ways.
+In one project, “digital ants” constantly monitor systems for anomalies such as malware, and drop “markers” where unusual activity occurs, similar to the pheromonal markers ants place along paths to food.
+When enough markers appear at a location, an alarm is triggered.

-The body’s immune system is another popular source of inspiration for cyber security design.
-Immunity-based systems are always on, alert to anything out of the ordinary, and able to promptly kick into attack and repair mode.
-And they’re adaptive, “remembering” the intruder for increasingly efficient and effective defenses.
-Some data security systems operate similarly,knowing the “baseline” for normal behaviors, such as the keystroke speeds and patterns of specific users in order to detect potentially unauthorized users.
+The body’s immune system is a popular source of inspiration for cybersecurity design: immunity-based systems are always on; alert to anything out of the ordinary; able to quickly rush in to attack and repair; and adaptive, “remembering” the intruder for increasingly efficient and effective defenses.
+Some data security systems operate similarly, knowing the “baseline” for normal behaviors such as the keystroke speeds and patterns of specific users in order to detect “insider”

-- Capsids—the strong, stable containers housing viral DNA—assemble themselves automatically.
-Could we design digital security that does the same, with multiple organizations on a network responding automatically and in sync to defend against an attack?
+Capsids, the strong, stable containers housing viral DNA, assemble themselves automatically.
+Could we design digital security that does the same, with multiple organizations on a network all responding automatically and in sync to defend against an attack?

-- After leaving their chicks to find food, returning penguins can identify their offspring even in a crowd.
-How might we program our security systems to identify users who don’t belong, such as data thieves or “advanced persistent threats” that lurk on our networks long before we discover them?
+After leaving their chicks to find food, returning penguins can identify their offspring even in a crowd.
+How might we program our security systems to identify which users don’t belong, such as “advanced persistent threat” data thieves hiding in our networks?

 It seems paradoxical, this borrowing from the natural world to safeguard a virtual one.
 But humans have engaged in biomimicry for eons, starting, perhaps, with wearing animal hides for warmth.
-Now, as then, we may find some of the best solutions to our problems on nature’s path.
+Now, as then, we may find some of the best solutions to our problems in our own backyards—on nature’s path.